tabpeter/biglasso/README.md

 </center>

-Note: (1) `biglasso` does not require additional memory to perform cross-validation, unlike other packages.
-For serial 10-fold cross-validation, `biglasso`  requires just 27% of the memory used by `glmnet` and 23% of that used by `ncvreg`, making it 3.6x and 4.3x more memory-efficient compared to these two, respectively; (2) The memory savings offered by `biglasso` would be even more significant if cross-validation were conducted in parallel.
-However, measuring memory usage across parallel processes is not straightforward and not implemented in `Syrupy`.
+Note: (1) the memory savings offered by `biglasso` would be even more significant if cross-validation were conducted in parallel.
+However, measuring memory usage across parallel processes is not straightforward and not implemented in `Syrupy`; (2) cross-validation is not implemented in `picasso` at this point.

 ### Real data: